 Note: Below Solutions are applicable to fix video TDR failure atikmpag.sys or nvlddmkm.sys or igdkmd64.sys depends on the Graphics card you are using.

 Fix video TDR failure windows 10

-The most common reason for this issue is that due to incompatible graphics card drivers or graphics device is being overloaded beyond its capabilities.
-Update or install latest Windows 10 compatible graphics card drivers most probably fix the problem for you.
+The most common reason for this issue is due to incompatible graphics card drivers or graphics device is being overloaded beyond its capabilities.
+Update or install the latest Windows 10 compatible graphics card drivers most probably fix the problem for you.

-First of all disconnect all external devices (except keyboard & mouse) connected to your PC, Restart your PC and check. if windows started normally and perform well, then any of your external device compatibility causing the issue, find the device and update driver for that.
+First of all disconnect all external devices (except keyboard & mouse) connected to your PC, Restart your PC and check. if windows started normally and perform well, then any of your external device compatibility causing the issue, find the device and update the driver for that.

 Update Graphics card drivers

 - Open run command by pressing Windows key + R and type “devmgmt.msc” and ok,